 GREATER WALL LAKE ASSOCIATION

-July 4th Boat Parade
+Fourth of July Boat Parade

 Update from Jim Dull, Drain Commissioner

 Expect the channel to be cleared of leaf debris/ etc in July.
 Jim is

 working on access to the site with adjacent land owners and

 determining where the organic material can be placed.
 County has the equipment to perform the work, nearly all schedules has been pushed back for one reason or another.

 Shallow Lake culvert improvements.
 Easements are in place.